flatrapp/documentation/presentation.md

 ----

 1. A user gets a push notification on their smartphone _(not implemented)_
-   - contaning a specifc timeframe
+   - containing a specifc timeframe
 2. The task gets done
 3. Task gets marked as done in the application